lixinW/ship-hats-docs/migration/pipeline-template.md

 Depcheck for NPM Projects 	|A modular template to perform depcheck for NPM projects to identify unused dependencies. |Other Modular templates
 AWS identity federation 	|A modular template to assume an AWS IAM role in AWS account of the user. |Other Modular templates

-?> The End-to-End Reference templates are derived from the Bamboo plan templates provided by Govtech SVC Clusters & Technology Management Office (CTMO) in SHIP-HATS 1.0.
+?> The End-to-End Reference templates are derived from the Bamboo plan templates provided by GovTech SVC Clusters & Technology Management Office (CTMO) in SHIP-HATS 1.0.

 <!--